Divyansh2512/interceptor/README.md

 ```
 sudo python3 setup.py
 ```
-then NetCut should be able to run when you type
+then interceptor should be able to run when you type
 ```
-sudo python3 NetCut.py
+sudo python3 interceptor.py
 ```